gonicus/fts/README.rst

 There are currently modules for OPSI, FAI (LDAP), LTSP5 (LDAP) and Clacks.
 If you've installed all of them, a booting client will first request a file partly named after it's hardware address (MAC).
-Every FTS module is asked if it want's to handle the provided MAC address in an specific order.
+Every FTS module is asked if it want's to handle the provided MAC address in an unspecific order.
 The first one which claims to have a proper PXE configuration will provide a virtual file which is then served to the client.